 The recipient of the Westminster Award is chosen by the Chair of the All-Party Parliamentary Pro-Life Group and the Trustees of Right To Life, having taken advice from senior MPs and Peers in both Houses of the Westminster Parliament.

-The 2017 recipient of the Westminster Award is Scottish charity leader Magnus MacFarlane-Barrow, and the Award Ceremony took place in February at the Palace of Westminster.
+The second recipient of the Westminster Award was Scottish charity leader Magnus MacFarlane-Barrow, and the Award Ceremony took place in February of that year at the Palace of Westminster.
 You can view pictures of this occasion on the RTL Flickr account, here.

 With his brother Fergus, MacFarlane-Barrow started efforts in 1992 during the conflict in the Balkans after the breakup of the state of Yugoslavia.
 The two brothers were both fish-farmers in their mid-to-late-twenties when, touched by the plight of those affected by the conflict, they began a local appeal for food and blankets.
 They then drove to Bosnia with a jeep filled with the cargo they received and kept in their parents’ shed, and delivered it to those in need.